Agent Judges

 Online judges don't need variables.
 When a trace is ingested, the judge automatically receives full context — span inputs, outputs, tool calls, and LLM calls — so the rubric can reference your agent's behavior directly without any placeholders.

 Offline testing is where variables become useful.
-When running against a golden dataset with OfflineTracer, you can attach static fields to each example (e.g. golden_output, expected_category) via example_fields.
+A dataset declares typed fields in its schema (e.g. golden_output, expected_category), and each example supplies values for them.
 Those fields map to {{ variables }} in your judge prompt, letting the judge compare the agent's actual trace output against the expected value.
+A judge is only compatible with a dataset when every placeholder in its prompt is a declared field in that dataset's schema.

 For most online monitoring use cases, skip variables entirely — the judge already knows what your agent did.